ChainSafe/game-docs-v2/docs/nft_launchpad/2_details.md

 you can utilize NFTs data through standardized APIs, seamlessly.
 You can list your NFTs in your game and let users buy, sell and trade your NFTs in the game itself.

+#### NFT Metadata

+Adding Metadata to a token enables games to import detailed information and showcase your token's data.
+Usually, digital assets are identified just by its Token ID.
+Metadata adds extra details to these assets, giving them properties such as a title, a narrative, and visuals.

+You can add custom attributes to your NFTs which can be utilized in the game.
+For example, you can add attributes like `power`, `speed`, `health` to a character NFT.

 We store the metadata of the NFTs on [ChainSafe Storage](https://storage.chainsafe.io/) which is powered by IPFS.
 We store the IPFS CID of the metadata on-chain.
 The metadata is stored in a JSON format and can be accessed using the IPFS CID via any public IPFS gateway.